p-cardozo/p-cardozo/README.md

 ### Hi! 👋

-My name is Patricia and I'm an iOS developer.
+My name is Patricia and I'm an iOS developer.<br>
 Passionate about technology, I aim to facilitate and bring great experiences to people through code.

 You can find me here: